bxm/rancher.github.io/os/quick-start-guide/index.md

 ```
 $ sudo system-docker run -d --net=host --name busydash husseingalal/busydash
 ```
-In the commad, we used `--net=host` to tell System Docker not to containerize the container's networking, and use the host’s networking instead.
+In the command, we used `--net=host` to tell System Docker not to containerize the container's networking, and use the host’s networking instead.
 After running the container, you can see the monitoring server by accessing `http://<IP_OF_MACHINE`.

 ![System Docker Container]({{site.baseurl}}/img/os/Rancher_busydash.png)